/etc/cron.d/certbot: crontab entries for the certbot package

 ~/.local/share/letsencrypt/bin/letsencrypt

 You can expect this issue to be resolved in the future.
-There is already an open issue for it and an active work that will resolve it.
+There is already an open issue for it and active work that will resolve it.

 Getting Started with Let’s Encrypt – Tutorial

-A few days ago I got my invitation to Let’s Encrypt Beta Program.
-For those of you who are not familiar with Let’s encrypt:
+A few days ago, I got my invitation to Let’s Encrypt Beta Program.
+For those of you who are not familiar with Let’s Encrypt:

 Let’s Encrypt is a new free certificate authority, built on a foundation of cooperation and openness, that lets everyone be up and running with basic server certificates for their domains through a simple one-click process.

-This short tutorial is intended to get you up and running with your own Let’s Encrypt signed certificates.
+This short tutorial is intended to get you up and running with your own Let’s Encrypt-signed certificates.

 The first thing is to get the Let’s Encrypt client: